shortdoom/shortdoom/README.md

 ✨ Poke me on twitter if you work on something interesting in web3.✨

-✨ Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack ✨
+✨ Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Full Stack. ✨

-✨ Current: protocol design related projects, eg. vaults or stablecoins ✨

 *did you know eip-4626 describes most of the existing DeFi infra?*